 The Red Arrows’ 54th season is also the RAF’s 100th anniversary.
 The Red Arrows performed a magnificent display in Blackpool on Sunday, 12th August.

 Highlights of the show included the roar of the RAF Typhoon, along with aerobatic displays from the Wing Walkers, The Blades and the Turbulent Team.
 The Chipmunk, Strikemaster and Swordfish are some of the world’s best aircraft that you’ll see – all flying over Blackpool seafront.

 The programme always showcases the very best in British aviation.
 Watch a whole host of amazing flying machines and some of the country’s most talented pilots.

 Blackpool Airshow in 2017

 Huge crowds watched an RAF Typhoon thunder across the horizon.
-Aerobatic displays were enjoyed from Team Twister and Team Trig as they performed their own versions of aerial ballet with exhilarating sequences of loops and rolls.
-The Huey Helicopter is a sight to be seen – and heard!
+Aerobatic displays from Team Twister and Team Trig included their own versions of aerial ballet with exhilarating sequences of loops and rolls.

 The RAF Red Arrows concluded the display on both days with their own display of aerial control and speed.